EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public/misc.md

 `PreviousPeriods` is a type used to store information from the previous periods in an iteration loop through the application of the iterator [`withprev`](@extref TimeStruct.withprev) of `TimeStruct`.

 `CyclicPeriods` is used for storing the current and the last period.
-The periods can either be either and `AbstractStrategicPeriod` or `AbstractRepresentativePeriod`.
+The periods can either be `AbstractStrategicPeriod` or `AbstractRepresentativePeriod`.
 In the former case, it is however not fully used as the last strategic period is not relevant for the level balances.

 Both composite types allow only `EMB.NothingPeriod` types as input to the individual fields.